 Put the lentils and the rest of the ingredients in the pan, stir well, and simmer for 10-12 minutes, until the curry has thickened a little.
 You may need to add a little extra stock if it starts getting too thick.

-400 g chopped tomatoes, 400 ml reduced fat coconut milk, 2 tablespoon mango chutney, 100 ml vegetable stock
+400 g Chopped tomatoes, 400 ml Light coconut milk, 2 tablespoon mango chutney, 100 ml Vegetable stock

 Serve with rice and chopped coriander (cilantro).

 Feel free to change the vegetables that you use, just make sure that they are all chopped to a similar size to ensure even cooking times.